-In addition to heart health, dark chocolate is also linked to other wellness improvements, including the following:
+In addition to heart health, dark chocolate is also linked to other health benefits, including the following:

 - Lower body mass index